-The other day I started going through my toddlers room in preparation for the upcoming consignment sale I’m participating in.
-(Christmas is coming and I have a feeling that Santa is going to be ridiculously jolly this year.
-And my kid is on the “nice” list.
-Therefore, I’m making room.)
+I had never thought of creating a baby shadow box until I recently went through my toddler’s room in preparation for the upcoming consignment sale.
 As I was working on this project I came across a box containing all my child’s baby keepsake items.
 It’s a cute box, but it just gets stored and all those memories are hidden away.
+I tend to “organize my clutter” in boxes instead of doing something meaningful with it.
+That also happens with my family pictures!
 I decided that I wanted to give the items a new home where I could see them and be reminded of one of the happiest days of my life!
-So I created a shadow box for my child’s newborn items.
+So I created a baby shadow box for my child’s newborn items.
 Here is how I did it!

 - Hospital Hat

 - Birth Announcement (I actually took my newborn pictures for this announcement myself.
 If you decide you want to include pictures in the frame that you take yourself, check out this great tutorial from It’s Always Autumn – How to Take Newborn Photos at Home.)

 - 1 of my favorite Ultrasound pictures